Giant petrel

 Giant petrels form a genus, Macronectes, from the family Procellariidae, which consists of two living and one extinct species.
-They are the largest birds in this family.
-Both extant species in the genus are native to the Southern Hemisphere.
+They are the largest birds in this family, and the only member that is capable of walking on land.
+The genus is almost entirely restricted to the Southern Hemisphere.
 Giant petrels are extremely aggressive predators and scavengers, inspiring another common name, the stinker.
 Seamen and whalers also referred to the giant petrel as the molly-hawk, gong, glutton bird and nelly.
-They are the only member of their family that is capable of walking on land.